makobasuri/sharpie-cli/README.md

 ```
 $ sharpie resize <width> [height]
 ```
-If used with height, can crop your image
+If used with height, can crop your images